getpawprint/slate/source/includes/_followups.md

 ### GET parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-show_all | bool? | Whether or not to return all (approved, rejected and pending) followup surveys. dir | string? | Sort order for date. `asc` or `desc`.
+show_all | bool? | Whether or not to return all (approved, rejected and pending) followup surveys.
+Only pending surveys are returned by default. dir | string? | Sort order for date. `asc` or `desc`.
 Defaults to `desc`.

 ## Approve or reject a followup survey